aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 ### Step 3.
 Connect to Desktop using SSH

 * Once the stack status in CloudFormation console is ```CREATE_COMPLETE```, find the deep learning desktop instance launched in your stack in the Amazon EC2 console, and [connect to the instance using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) as user ```ubuntu```, using your SSH key pair.
 * When you connect using SSH, and you see the message ```"Cloud init in progress.
 Machine will REBOOT after cloud init is complete!!"```, disconnect and try later after about 15 minutes.
-The desktop installs the NICE DCV server on first-time startup, and reboots after the install is complete.
+The desktop installs the Amazon DCV server on first-time startup, and reboots after the install is complete.
-* If you see the message ```NICE DCV server is enabled!```, run the command ```sudo passwd ubuntu``` to set a new password for user ```ubuntu```.
-Now you are ready to connect to the desktop using the [NICE DCV client](https://docs.aws.amazon.com/dcv/latest/userguide/client.html)
+* If you see the message ```Amazon DCV server is enabled!```, run the command ```sudo passwd ubuntu``` to set a new password for user ```ubuntu```.
+Now you are ready to connect to the desktop using the [Amazon DCV client](https://docs.aws.amazon.com/dcv/latest/userguide/client.html)

 #### NOTE
 The deep-learning desktop uses EC2 [user-data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to automatically install the required software in the desktop instance.
 The log output of this automatic installation is available in `/var/log/cloud-init-output.log` file.
 Most *transient* failures in the automatic user-data installation can be fixed by rebooting the instance.

 ### Step 4.
-Connect to Desktop using NICE DCV Client
+Connect to Desktop using Amazon DCV Client
-* Download and install the [NICE DCV client](https://docs.aws.amazon.com/dcv/latest/userguide/client.html) on your laptop.
+* Download and install the [Amazon DCV client](https://docs.aws.amazon.com/dcv/latest/userguide/client.html) on your laptop.
-* Use the NICE DCV Client to login to the desktop as user ```ubuntu```
+* Use the Amazon DCV Client to login to the desktop as user ```ubuntu```
-* When you first login to the desktop using the NICE DCV client, you will be asked if you would like to upgrade the OS version. **Do not upgrade the OS version** .
+* When you first login to the desktop using the Amazon DCV client, you will be asked if you would like to upgrade the OS version. **Do not upgrade the OS version** .

 ## Generative AI Inference Testing